bacalhau-project/bacalhau/docs/examples/data-engineering/oceanography-conversion/index.md

 	ghcr.io/bacalhau-project/examples/socat:0.0.11 -- ls -la /inputs/
 ```

-Finally let's run the full job.
-This time the data is not downloaded immediately - the job takes around 100 seconds.
-It takes another few minutes to download the results.
+And finally let's run the full job.
+This time I will not download the data immediately, because the job takes around 100s.
+And it takes another few minutes to download the results.
 The commands are below, but you will need to wait until the job completes before they work.

 ```bash